flothjl/langtools-mcp/README.md

 - [x] **Python**: Ruff, Pyright (CLI)
 - [x] **Go**: go vet (CLI)
-- [ ] **Go**: gopls (LSP; hybrid mode coming)
 - [ ] **Rust**: rust-analyzer (LSP)
 - [ ] **JavaScript/TypeScript**: tsc, eslint (planned)

 Want to add support for your favorite tool or language?
 Open a [PR](https://github.com/flothjl/langtools-mcp/pulls) or start a [Discussion](https://github.com/flothjl/langtools-mcp/discussions)!

----

-## FAQ

-**Q: Do I need to run a daemon for CLI-only tools?**
-_A: The daemon makes it easier to integrate with LLMs and lets you mix in LSPs or future batch tools seamlessly.
-For simple batch runs, you can call the CLI client directly._

-**Q: What if a language only supports LSP, not CLI?**
-_A: langtools-mcp’s architecture supports both.
-Each strategy decides whether to use a CLI or LSP process under the hood._

 ---